Mr1Skeletoner/printColored/README.md

 Be aware that the terminal you use may or may not support the formats, I use VSCode and it works fine.

+Some terminals can be fixed by installing Colorama.
+Marked by C in the list below

 Terminals that i know do not support ANSI formatting:

-- Command prompt
+- Command prompt (C)

-- Running the script directly through python
+- Running the script directly through python (C)

 - Probably most online web editors